Essenceia/essenceia.github.io/content/hft/itch.md

 `ITCH` is a message protocol used in the application layer of financial exchanges that implement the `ITCH/OUCH` feeds.

-It is part of the exchanges direct data feed: a low latency feeds between the exchange's servers and a client's trading infrastructure.
+It is part of the exchange's direct data feed, a low latency feed between the exchange's servers and a client's trading infrastructure.

 {{< figure
     src="mold_network_stack.svg"